Prajwal-Arora/Assignment/README.md

  #### Deployment on AWS

+ - Assuming you have already launched an EC2 on aws with inbound traffic on port 80 open for all IPs, lets follow the steps below

 - Using SFTP send the repository codebase to your server `sftp -i "<path to pem>" <server hostname>@<server ip>` ` > put <codebase>.zip`